Full Year Results for the Year Ended 31 January 2025

 Non-executive Chairman

-(2) Sum of the Ordinary DPS paid for the years ended 31 January 2019 to 31 January 2023, together with the special dividends DPS paid to date.
+(2) Sum of the Ordinary DPS paid for the years ended 31 January 2019 to 31 January 2025, together with the special dividends, DPS paid and proposed to date.

 INTRODUCTION AND HIGHLIGHTS